thaffenden/pkb/README.md

 In this example the document would be created with the current date then the value you typed in the prompt, e.g. `2022-09-19-typed-value.md`.

+## Selecting an output directory

+If you don't want to hardcode the output directory in your config you can use the dynamic values to prompt you for input at time of creation.

+The following values are currently supported:

+- `{{Prompt}}` - will let you type in a new directory name.
+If the directory does not already exist it will be created.
+- `{{Select}}` - select from existing directories inside the parent.

 ## TODO

 - [] flesh out README